HADDADSOHAIB/Personal-Projects/README.md

 ## Best Tours

-A tour agency web application, where the client can browse the available tour and make reservations.
+A tour agency web application, where the client can browse the available tours and make reservations.
 Build using Node, Express, Pug, and a lot of other technologies.
 For more details check the following links:
 - Repository: https://github.com/HADDADSOHAIB/Best-Tours
 - Live demo: https://best-tours.herokuapp.com/.